signalapp/Signal-iOS/README.md

 ## Want to contribute?
 Found a bug or have a feature request?

 Please search for any [existing issues](https://github.com/loki-project/session-ios/issues) that describe your bugs in order to avoid duplicate submissions.
-Submissions can be made by making a pull request to our development branch.
+Submissions can be made by making a pull request to our dev branch.
 If you don't know where to start contributing, try reading the Github issues page for ideas.

 ## Build instructions